wal-g/wal-g/docs/PostgreSQL.md

 When fetching WAL archives from S3, the user should pass in the archive name and the name of the file to download to.
 This file should not exist as WAL-G will create it for you.

-WAL-G will also prefetch WAL files ahead of asked WAL file.
+WAL-G will also prefetch WAL files ahead of the asked WAL file.
 These files will be cached in `./.wal-g/prefetch` directory.
-Cache files older than recently asked WAL file will be deleted from the cache, to prevent cache bloat.
-If the file is requested with `wal-fetch` this will also remove it from cache, but trigger fulfilment of cache with new file.
+Cached files older than the recently asked WAL file will be deleted from the cache, to prevent cache bloating.
+If a cached file is requested with `wal-fetch`, this will also remove it from the cache, but trigger caching of the new file.

 ```bash
 wal-g wal-fetch example-archive new-file-name
 ```

+This command is intended to be executed from the Postgres [restore_command](https://www.postgresql.org/docs/current/runtime-config-wal.html#GUC-RESTORE-COMMAND) parameter.

-Note: ``wal-fetch`` will exit with errorcode 74 (EX_IOERR: input/output error, see sysexits.h for more info) if the WAL-file is not available in the repository.
+Note: ``wal-fetch`` will exit with errorcode 74 (`EX_IOERR: input/output error, see sysexits.h for more info`) if the WAL-file is not available in the repository.
 All other errors end in exit code 1, and should stop PostgreSQL rather than ending PostgreSQL recovery.
 For PostgreSQL that should be any error code between 126 and 255, which can be achieved with a simple wrapper script.
 Please see https://github.com/wal-g/wal-g/pull/1195 for more information.